claw-project/organization-goverance/README.md

 Each repository has 1 to N administrators.
 The lead maintainer is the first administrator of a repository.
 Only administrators have the rights to merge PRs into the master branch.
-* **Becoming an administrator** - trusted contributors to a repository can join the administrator group when 2/3 of the current administrators of the repository agree.
+* **Becoming an administrator** - repository adminitrator are nominated by the claw-project administrators.

 #### Institution in Core contributors
 Institution contributing actively to one of the core repository should have